ko-kusang/FOP_Lab/README.md

 There may be different types of nodes for different types of jobs.
 Our HPC cluster consists of the following:

-VPN Gateway, where users establish a private connection to interact with Login Node and internal HPC resources
+- **VPN Gateway**, where users establish a private connection to interact with Login Node and internal HPC resources

-Login Node, where users log in via SSH or Open OnDemand portal
+- **Login Node**, where users log in via SSH or Open OnDemand portal

-CPU compute nodes (where majority of computations will be executed)
+- **CPU compute nodes** (where majority of computations will be executed)

-GPU compute nodes (for those jobs that can benefit from the massive parallel execution on Graphical Processing Unit)
+- **GPU compute nodes** (for those jobs that can benefit from the massive parallel execution on Graphical Processing Unit)

-Storage nodes (where the data is been stored)
+- **Storage nodes** (where the data is been stored)

 Figure 1 shows a brief overview of the architecture of UMHPC.